-Advantages of a Limited Company
+Advantages of a Limited Liability Company

 There are a number of reasons why people choose to incorporate a company rather than continue as a sole trader or start a partnership.

-The primary reason for selecting a limited liability company is the protection that it affords to shareholders.
+The primary reason for selecting a limited liability company is the protection that it gives to shareholders.
 This is because once a company is incorporated, it is regarded as a separate legal entity from its shareholders.

 As long as the business is operated legally and within the terms of the Companies Act, directors or shareholders personal assets are not at risk in the event of a winding up or receivership.

 This concept of limited liability becomes important if the company is unable to pay its debts.
 Shareholders of a limited liability company are not liable for the business debts of the company unless: